 Like most towns and villages in the southern Rhone Valley, Gigondas’ history is closely linked to that of the Romans, who invaded Gaul (France) at the behest of Julius Caesar in 58 BC.
 Gigondas’ first mention is as a Roman settlement called Jocunditas, which means great pleasure or enjoyment in Latin.
-Once inhabited by nomadic Celtic tribes, the Romans quickly established a foothold in Provence and planted the region’s first vines, primarily to serve their vast armies’ needs.
+Once inhabited by nomadic Celtic tribes, the Romans quickly established a foothold in Provence and planted the region’s first vines, primarily to serve the needs of their vast armies.

 Subsequently, Gigondas was ruled as part of the Principality of Orange, a feudal state in Provence established by the Holy Roman Emperor Frederick I. In the 16th century, the Principality of Orange came under the control of the Dutch King William I, who inherited the title of Prince of Orange from his cousin in 1544.
 The Dutch Royal Family enjoyed sovereignty over the territories of Orange for several centuries, finally ceding control to the French King Louis XIV in 1682.